 - Goods: Physical products that are shipped outside the country

-- Services: Intellectual offerings such as IT, consulting or financial services provided to people in other nations.
+- Services: Intellectual offerings such as IT, consulting, or financial services provided to people in other nations.

-- Technology: Transferral of technical know-how including patents, licenses and proprietary processes.
+- Technology: Transferral of technical know-how, including patents, licenses, and proprietary processes.

-What is Exporter?
+What is an exporter?

 The Export Process Overview